aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Model Architecture

-For Twin Neural Networks, multiple input data are passed through an _encoding_ neural network to generate their hyper-dimensional embedding vectors, which are concatenated before fed into a _fully connected network_ (FCN) for output, as shown in _Fig.
+For Twin Neural Networks, multiple input data sources are passed through an _encoding_ neural network to generate their hyper-dimensional embedding vectors, which are concatenated before fed into a _fully connected network_ (FCN) for output, as shown in _Fig.
 1_.

 | ![twin](static/twin_archi.png) |
 |:--:|